sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Claim.md

 If and when contacting OSIsoft support about this error, please provide the OperationId.

-## `Get All Identity Provider Claims`
+## `Get all identity provider claims`

-Get all Identity Provider Claims for an Identity Provider on a Tenant.
+Get all identity provider claims for an identity provider on a tenant.

 ### Request